Stevieag/stevieag.github.io/_posts/2023-04-21-make-your-blog.markdown

 ### Simples

-So this isn't an in depth guide but a great starter the easy way.
+So this isn't an in depth guide but a great starter.
 Jekyll website has great walkthroughs so i would be doing them an injustice by trying to recreate that but i will give you the VERY quick and easy way.
 Prerequisite : a GitHub account
 1. Hit [Jekyll Themes website](http://jekyllthemes.org/themes/no-style-please/)
 2. Select any theme you fancy